bradwarrum/CS307/api/APIInventory.md

  - currentDescription is null if the household :HOUSEHOLD_ID provided in the URL does not have a linked description for :UPC.
  - internalSuggestions are all the descriptions for that :UPC from the user's other households.
 If they have no linked description for :UPC in another household, this field is an empty array.
  - externalSuggestions are all the descriptions for that :UPC from external APIs.
 The source field designates which API produced the description.
 If no APIs have a description for :UPC, this field is an empty array.

 ##Update Inventory Quantities<br>
-The version below must match the version on the server for the update to succeed.
 ####Request Format
+The version below must match the version on the server for the update to succeed.<p>
+The **fractional** field is used to represent fractional components of full packages.
+If an inventory item is halfway consumed, for instance, the fractional component can be update with 50 and the quantity can be reduced by 1.<p>
+Omitting **fractional** will imply a fractional component of zero.
 ```
 POST /households/:HOUSEHOLD_ID/items/update?token=SESSION_TOKEN